loldgit/AeroWrite/README.txt

-Look out ! it seems some distrib  yet use python2 by default if this is the case make sure you have python installed and use python3 instead of python you can verify with :
+Look out ! it seems some distrib  yet use python2 by default if this is the case make sure you have python3 installed and use python3 instead of python you can verify with :
 $ python --version
 $ python3 --version